IULIAN-COSTEA/Countries_Ratings/README.md

 #### 3. Country Outlook results
 <div align="justify">

-In this case **XGBoost model** and **RandomForest model** provided the best results across different evaluation metrics.
+In this case again, **RandomForest model** followed by **XGBoost model**, provided the best results across different evaluation metrics.
-However, consideting that I prioritize precision metric I would select **XGBoost model** as the best model although  **ForestTree model** had the best F1-Score.
 Unexpectendly, again LightGBM model was the most computationally expensive.
-There is some overfitting present in some models.
+Also here we can notice some overfitting present in some models.
 This should be handled by some further finetunning on the selected model.
 </div>

 <br>